Flint sit-down strike: The strike

 In a conventional strike, union members leave the plant and establish a picket line to discourage other employees from entering, thus preventing the employer from operating.
 In a sit-down strike, the workers physically occupy the plant, keeping management and others out.
-By remaining inside the factory rather than picketing outside of it, striking workers prevented owners from bringing strikebreakers to resume production.
+By remaining inside the factory rather than picketing outside it, striking workers prevented owners from bringing strikebreakers to resume production.
 It was in some ways easier to maintain the morale of participants in a sit-down than in a conventional strike.
 The strikers were removed from outside pressures and the hostility of the community that their action might have induced.
 Bad weather did not constitute a problem for sit-downers as it did for the pickets in an outside strike.